quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 ## Before Getting Started

-- You will see links scattered throughout this tutorial.
+1. You will see links scattered throughout this tutorial.
     - Tutorial code links are marked **>>> LIKE THIS <<<** .
     - ***All other links provided are completely optional***.
     - They are great ways to learn more about various concepts if you need it!

+2. This tutorial uses a Quix Streams [`Source`](../../connectors/sources/README.md) rather than a Kafka [`Topic`]() to ingest data.
+    - `Source` connectors enable reading data from a non-Kafka origin (typically to get it into Kafka).
+    - This approach circumvents users having to run a [producer](../../producer.md) alongside the `Application`.
+    - A `Source` is easily replaced with an actual Kafka topic (just pass a `Topic` instead of a `Source`).

-- We use the word "column" for consistency with Pandas terminology.
+3. We use the word "column" for consistency with Pandas terminology.
     - You can also think of it as a dictionary key.

 ## Generating Purchase Data

-We have a simple [**>>> Purchases Producer <<<**](producer.py) that generates a small static set of "purchases", which are simply dictionaries with various info about what was purchased by a customer during their visit.
+Our [**>>> Purchase Filtering Application <<<**](application.py) uses a `Source` called `PurchaseGenerator` that generates a small static set of
+"purchases", which are simply dictionaries with various info about what was purchased by a customer during their visit.
 The data is keyed on customer ID.

-An outgoing Kafka message looks something like:
+The incoming Kafka data looks something like:

 ```python
 # ...